CEO, Youth Education in the Arts

 George Hopkins is the Director of The Cadets and CEO and Executive Director of Youth Education in the Arts, a not-for-profit organization with headquarters in Allentown, Pa.

-Youth Education in the Arts (YEA!) is a youth agency committed to supporting the development of young people to magnificent human beings, through their participation in the performing arts.
-Program offerings include the nine-time world and 19 time national champion Cadets Drum Corps and the US Scholastic Band Association.
-More than 70,000 young people across the country are involved in programs supported by YEA! with festivals, performances, and clinics scheduled each year from coast to coast.
-In 2009, YEA! managed 140 festivals including 750 different high school programs, while The Cadets performed 40 times in 19 different states.
+In 1990, he was integral to establishing Youth Education in the Arts (YEA!), an organization committed to supporting the development of young people to magnificent human beings through their participation in the performing arts.
+More than 70,000 young people across the country are involved in programs supported by YEA! with annual festivals, performances and clinics nationwide.

-The headquarters relocated to Allentown from Northern New Jersey in 2005 as YEA! partnered with the Allentown Economic Development Association in the creation of the Musselman Arts Development Center in downtown Allentown.
-YEA! is now the managing tenant of this urban arts incubator, offering services and support for numerous Lehigh Valley Non-Profits.
-Current staffing for YEA! is now seventeen with a part time teaching staff of 60.
+Since 2005, YEA! has partnered with the Allentown Economic Development Association in the creation of the Musselman Arts Development Center in downtown Allentown.
+YEA! is now the managing tenant of this urban arts incubator, offering services and support for numerous Lehigh Valley non-profits.
+Current staffing for YEA! is now twenty-two, with a part time teaching staff of 60+.

 George Hopkins is a member of the Drum Corps International Hall of Fame and the Cadets Hall of Fame.
-He has been a member of the DCI Board of Directors since 1982, the DCI executive committee from 1983-1999, and 2005 – present, the N.J.
+He has been a member of the DCI Board of Directors since 1982, the DCI executive committee from 1983 to 1999, and 2005 to the present, the N.J.
 Music Educators Board of Directors from 2000-2003 and the president of the N.J.
-Coalition for Music Educators, from 2001-2003.
+Coalition for Music Educators from 2001 to 2003.